Uber rolls out plans for fleet of electric bikes in New Zealand

 The company intends for the bikes to be used between four and seven times per day, and hopes they will appeal to those who are not fans of its scooters.

 "E-bikes and scooters appeal to very different groups of people for very different journeys.
-What we have found that overseas a lot people use these for commuting and longer distances, especially when hills are involved as they travel faster.
+What we've found overseas is that a lot people use these for commuting and longer distances, especially when hills are involved as they travel faster.

 "Some people are bike people and some people are scooter people just by preference so we think by having both we add to the accessibility for micro mobility for a bigger portion of the population."